-N the mean time, with the barbarians encroaching within Gaul, Julian, having gathered an army at the city of the Vaugiones, began to distribute a donative among the soldiers.
+N the mean time, with the barbarians encroaching within Gaul, Julian, having gathered an army at the city of the Vaugiones, 162 began to distribute a donative among the soldiers.
 But then Martin, thinking it an opportune time to ask for a discharge: Hitherto, saith he, I have served thee as a soldier to Caesar, suffer me now to be a soldier to God.
-For I am a soldier of Christ: it is not lawful for me to fight. however, the tyrant groaned against these words, saying that he declined from military service from fear of the battle which was to come the following day, not from the grace of religion.
-But Martin, being fearless, If this, saith he, be ascribed to cowardice, not to faith, tomorrow I will stand unarmed before the line: and in the name of the Lord Jesus, protected by the sign of the cross, not by shield or helmet, I will safely penetrate the ranks of the enemy.
-He is therefore ordered to be thrust into prison, in order that it might be proved true, that he would expose <himself> unarmed before barbarians.
+For I am a soldier of Christ: it is not lawful for me to fight.
+Then, however, the tyrant groaned against these words, saying that he declined from military service from fear of the battle which was to come the following day, not from the grace of religion.
+But Martin, being fearless, If this, saith he, be ascribed to cowardice, not to faith, tomorrow I will stand unarmed before the line: [172r.] and in the name of the Lord Jesus, protected by the sign of the cross, not by shield or helmet, I will safely penetrate the ranks of the enemy.
+He is therefore ordered to be thrust into prison, in order that it might be proved true, that he would expose <himself> unarmed before the barbarians.
 On the following day the enemy sent ambassadors to treat of peace: surrendering themselves and all their possessions.
 Whence who can doubt that this was the victory of a truly blessed man, to whom it was granted that he should not be sent unarmed to battle?
 Thence, leaving the army, he sought after holy Hilary, bishop of the city of Poitiers, whose faith in the things of God being anticipated and known, he sought: and he abode with him for some time.
-But thou, O Lord, have mercy upon us.
+But thou, [O Lord, have mercy upon us].
+163 lay-ed, shall they dimin- ish: have mercy on us whom thou a-ban-don- est. †For ra- ven-ing.